What Is PBR Rendering?

 Performance at Scale

 Running PBR rendering in a browser requires careful optimization.
-Our Three.js-based engine achieves 60fps through:
+Our WebGL-based engine achieves 60fps through:

 - Instanced rendering for repeated geometry